josh-collinsworth/sveltekit-blog-starter/README.md

 If you want to use other frontmatter properties in the template (or just modify it), make changes in `src/routes/blog/[post].svelte`.

 **Note: posts should have a `date` frontmatter property.** This is how they're sorted by default.
 There are also other frontmatter properties used to enhance the site experience (like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift).

+### Pagination

+Pagination automatically kicks in once you have more posts than the `postsPerPage` option in `src/lib/config.js`.
+This means you won't see the pagination right away unless you either change `postsPerPage` to a very low number, or add several more Markdown files to the `_posts` folder.

 ### RSS